bitshares-dex/bsips/bsip-asset-disable-limit-order-create-flag.md

 later round by offering them for a price just slightly under the current ICO price.

-To protect the ICO-holder of loosing potential buyers the 'only_isser_limit_orders_allowed` is introduced.
+To protect the ICO-holder of loosing potential buyers the 'only_issuer_limit_orders_allowed` is introduced.
 This means only the creator of the asset would be able to create limit orders.